What is a project management dashboard?

 Scannability

-Whereas in depth reporting is meant to uncover specifics, project management dashboards should be built with scalability in mind.
-Scannability means that users are able to look at dashboards and in seconds decipher the information they need.
-Scannability ties into the importance of TV project managment dashboards because it places data at the forefront of your team’s performance, thereby enabling quick action on issues and opportunity
+Whereas in-depth reporting is meant to uncover specifics, project management dashboards should be built with scalability in mind.
+This means users should be able to look at dashboards and, in seconds, decipher the information they need.
+Scannability ties into the importance of TV project management dashboards because it places data at the forefront of your team’s performance, which enables quick action on issues and opportunity.

 User-friendly

 A user-friendly platform is important because you want people to enjoy and get value out of using the dashboard.
-Make sure the interface will be one that seamlessly fits into your team’s day, so that it does not seem as an add on or disruption to workflow.
-When considering user-friendliness, also think about dashboard design: is the platform visually appealing?
+Make sure the interface will be one that seamlessly fits into your team’s day so it does not disrupt workflow.
+When considering user-friendliness, also think about dashboard design: Is the platform visually appealing?
 If it is, it’s more likely your team will use it regularly.

 Customization

 Customization refers to how the project dashboard connects with the platforms and services your team uses daily.
-If the dashboard does not connect to a service you use, make sure the dashboard software allows you to create your own connector or perhaps switch to a similar service that the platform integrates.
-You should not give up key services for your project management dashboard, it should easily integrate with how your business already manages data.
+If the dashboard does not connect to a service you use, make sure the software allows you to create your own connector or perhaps switch to a similar service that the platform integrates.
+You should not give up key services for your project management software; it should easily integrate with how your business already manages information.

 Flexibility